How To Recognize a Milk Allergy in Your Baby - Baby Chick

 Blood Test

 Your baby’s blood can also be drawn and analyzed for the presence of IgE (Immunoglobulin E) in milk.
 If the IgE is above a certain value, your baby is likely allergic to milk.
-However, these cutoffs aren’t exact.3 The only definitive way to diagnose this allergy is through an oral food challenge.6

 Oral Food Challenge

-As a food allergy nurse, I used to administer oral food challenges under the supervision of doctors in a clinic or hospital.
-We would feed a child tiny, gradually increasing doses of milk while monitoring for signs and symptoms of an allergic reaction.
 If no symptoms appeared, we would proceed to the next dose.
-If the child passed the challenge, they weren’t allergic to milk and would receive instructions from the doctor on how to safely introduce the food into their diet.
-And if allergic symptoms occurred, we would treat the allergic reaction with an antihistamine or epinephrine and consider the child allergic.
+If the child passed the challenge, they weren’t allergic to milk, and the doctor would provide instructions on safely introducing the food into their diet.
+And if allergic symptoms occurred, we would treat the reaction with an antihistamine or epinephrine and consider the child to be allergic.

 Diagnosing Non-IgE Mediated Milk Allergies